 - Solar PV panels (monofacial or bifacial) with a maximum height of ±3 m above the ground. - Two (2) BESS sites (±14ha each) with a combined capacity of 2400 MWh. - Two (2) on-site substation complexes each 300 MVA.
-Each substation will have a base of 75 x 75 m with a 200 x 200 m fenced area.
-These are collector/switching substations with 33kV input from the mini-substations and transforming to 132 kV to be routed via overhead powerlines to the Main Transmission Substation (MTS). - Grid Connection (the length and preferred route of which will be determined after the site sensitivity verification assessments have been undertaken and layouts revised). - Approximately 8 ha of temporary laydown areas.
-A permanent laydown area of a maximum of 2 ha will remain for operations. - A network of gravel internal access roads (65 ha), each with a width of up to ± 4x m, will be constructed to provide access to the various components of each facility. - Ancillary buildings of approximately 8 ha including (but not limited to) a 33kV switch room, gate-house, ablutions, workshops, storage and warehousing areas, site offices and control centre, canteen & visitors centre, staff lockers etc. - Facility (IPP) substation (up to 4 ha). - Inverter-station, transformers and internal electrical reticulation (underground cabling). - Rainwater Tanks. - Electrified perimeter fencing (not exceeding 3.5 m in height) and security infrastructure.
+Each substation will have a base of 75 x 75 m with a 200 x 200 m fenced area and a footprint of approximately 9 ha.
+These are collector/switching substations with 33kV input from the mini-substations and transforming to 132 kV to be routed via overhead powerlines to the Main Transmission Substation (MTS). - Grid Connection (the length and preferred route of which will be determined after the site sensitivity verification assessments have been undertaken and layouts revised). - Approximately 10 ha of temporary laydown areas.
+A permanent laydown area of a maximum of 2 ha will remain for operations. - A network of gravel internal access roads (65 ha), each with a width of up to ± 4x m, will be constructed to provide access to the various components of each facility. - Ancillary buildings of approximately 8 ha including (but not limited to) a 33kV switch room, gate-house, ablutions, workshops, storage and warehousing areas, site offices and control centre, canteen & visitors centre, staff lockers etc. - Facility (IPP) substation (up to 4 ha). - Distributed within the PV area are many mini Inverter-stations, transformers and internal electrical reticulation (underground cabling). - Rainwater Tanks. - Electrified perimeter fencing (not exceeding 3.5 m in height) and security infrastructure.